ImpGuard/heimer/README.md

     ...
     deactivate                      # Leave the virtual environment when work is finished

-All the source files are located within the folder `heimer`.
+All the source files are located within the folder `instaparse`.
 In order to test the script, use nose within the home directory (which is installed as a dependency):